Sophie Battell

 Publications Research Projects Teaching

+I joined the University of Zurich in August 2021 as Senior Lecturer in English Literature, having worked previously at the University of Exeter.
 I research early modern drama, particularly Shakespeare.
 I am interested in critical theory, politics, and philosophy and how Shakespeare’s plays speak to our present moment.
-My first book, On the Threshold: Hospitality in Shakespeare’s Drama is forthcoming with Edinburgh University Press, and examines concepts of home and belonging, immigration and social justice.
+My first book, On the Threshold: Hospitality in Shakespeare's Drama was published with Edinburgh University Press in August 2023 and examines concepts of home and belonging, immigration and social justice.

 I am broadly interested in the following fields and topics:

-• Early modern drama
+• Early modern literature

 • Hospitality and immigration